 Lab fellow, PhD.

 Riccardo Satta received the M.Sc. degree with honors in Electronic Engineering in October 2007 from the University of Cagliari, Italy, and the PhD degree in computer science in April 2013, from the same university, discussing a thesis on Dissimilarity-based Representations for People Re-Identification and Search.
-Since March 2013, he is Post-doctoral researcher and Scientific Officer at the Joint Research Centre of the European Commission, Institute for the Protection and Security of the Citizen.
+Since March 2013, he is Scientific-Technical Project Officer at the Joint Research Centre of the European Commission, Institute for the Protection and Security of the Citizen.

 He collaborates with the Pattern Recognition and Applications Lab since 2008, and is currently a lab fellow of this group.
 He works mainly on the field of computer vision and machine learning techniques for forensic-targeted video and image analytics.